kimberlyz/Coupon-Data-Analysis/README.md

 **One Hot Encoding and Correlation Analysis**

 Once I got a general data overview, I then wanted to explore correlations with one hot encoding.
 I only wanted to one hot encode categorical columns if they didn't have too many unique values - that way the dimensionality of the data doesn't increase too greatly.
 I ended up one hot encoding columns with <= 5 unique values, and ended up adding 59 more columns.
-After one hot encoding I ended up with 71 columns, which still seemed manageable.
+After one hot encoding I ended up with 71 columns, which still seemed manageable to analyze.

 I saw a natural division in the data between correlations above 0.1 and below -0.1 as follows.
 | Column Name | Correlation |